glentner/SLiPy/README.md

 	- *markers*( \**args* ):

 		Reassign the values for the `marker`s in the figure.
 The number of arguments must equal the number of spectra in the figure.
-This starts out as one, but will increase for ever call to SPlot.overlay().

     - *restore*( ):